Regulation A1: Visa and Immigration

 1.1 Programme (of Study): This is the course or degree you are studying.

-1.2 Procedural Irregularity: Where university procedures have not be followed (correctly).
+1.2 Procedural Irregularity: Where university procedures have not been followed (correctly).

 2. Visa and Immigration Compliance and Sponsorship